Benefits Strategy

 • Does the vendor sync with payroll and benefits platforms?

-• Can incentives be automated to reduce manual workload?
+• Can rewards be automated to reduce manual workload (direct deposits, premium offsets, reimbursements)?

 • Is reporting streamlined for compliance and ROI measurement?